therealndagha/GIT/readme.md

-## Hello everyone , welcome to my git guide
+## Hello everyone , this is ndagha welcome to my git guide
-- Yo, johny here
+- Yo, ndagha here